 If you’re planning on traveling by car with your cat, there are a few things you can do to prepare.

-This will keep them safe and prevent them from running around the car and potentially causing an accident.
-It’s also a good idea to cover the carrier with a blanket or towel to create a den-like environment and reduce the stress your cat experiences.
+This will keep them safe and prevent them from running around the car and causing an accident.
+It’s a good idea to cover the carrier with a blanket or towel.
+This will create a den-like environment.
+It will reduce the stress your cat experiences.

-Because Maine Coons are such large cats, you’ll have to find a carrier that is large enough for your cat to be comfortable in.
+Maine Coons are large cats.
+You’ll have to find a carrier that is large enough for your cat to be comfortable.
 There are travel tents that can accommodate food and water bowls, as well as a travel litter pan.
 This also allows the cat to stretch out and nap if he chooses.

 2. Get Them Used to Riding in a Car